stevej2608/reactpy-dashboard/README.md

 ## Tailwind CSS

-During development use [tailwindcss play].
+During development [tailwindcss play] is used.

-To get a static css file containing all the CSS rules you need to copy the tailwind ;play generated style tag from a live browser session and dump it into a file. see *static\css\tailwind-3.3.5.css*.
+To get a static css file containing all the CSS active rules, you need to copy the tailwind play generated style tag from a live browser session and dump it into a file.
+See *static\css\tailwind-3.3.5.css*.
 This file will contain the accumulated CSS rules for every page visited.

 ## Links